 David Stellner (guitar, vocals), a well-established musician within the Viennese music scene, dedicated himself entirely to folk and Viennese songs upon graduation in Jazz Guitar, currently touring throughout Europe with Die Wandervögel.

 Raphael Widman (violin, vocals) is well acquainted with various styles such as rock or classical music.
-Despite his childhood violin training, he decided to pick up the guitar and study Jazz.
+Despite his classical childhood violin training, he decided to also pick up the guitar and study Jazz music.

 The trained guitarist and singer Wolfgang Schöbitz (double bass, vocals) is constantly looking for new musical adventures, thus picking up the double bass while being part of the band Wanjo Banjo.
 As the newest addition to Die Wandervögel, Wolfgang keeps on playing bass, expanding his musical horizons.